essfeed/php-ess/README.md

 	// Other event feed can be added...

-	// Print on screen the ESS Feed
+	// Display the ESS Feed generated On-The-Fly by PHP (consume PHP and DataBase resources at each robot access).
 	$essFeed->genarateFeed();

-	// OR Generate the feed in a local server file
-	// $essFeed->genarateFeedFile( '/var/local/www/site/feeds/events.ess', $new_feed_url );
+	//$essFeed->genarateFeed('/var/local/www/site/feeds/events.ess');  // OR create the feed on server-side.
+Better to reduce the PHP and the Database access.

 # Diference between RSS and ESS for events publication
 [![Publishing events with RSS](http://essfeed.org/images/6/64/Before_ess_with_rss.gif)](http://essfeed.org/)